joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 *Grade: C*

+I didn't engage with the lecture materials or dedicate any time to studying for the exams (hence I did not rate this module).
+The course primarily focused on business theories, which didn't align with my personal interests.
+Consequently, I chose to take the exams without studying, allowing me to concentrate on other stuff in my life - like saving my friend's undergraduate honour's thesis (BCheah I'm talking about you).

-In this course, we explored four key areas: Accounting, Finance, Marketing, and Supply Chain.
+In this course, four key areas are tested: Accounting, Finance, Marketing, and Supply Chain.
 Each topic was assessed through a multiple-choice exam.

-I must admit that I didn't engage with the lecture materials or dedicate time to studying for the exams (hence I did not rate this module).
-The course primarily focused on business theories, which didn't align with my personal interests.
-Consequently, I chose to take the exams without studying, allowing me to concentrate on other modules.

-Additionally, I was curious about the necessity of purchasing the Harvard Supply Chain Simulation for the course.
+Additionally, I am still curious about the necessity of purchasing the Harvard Supply Chain Simulation for the course.

 ### ISYE6644 Simulation and Modelling for Engineering and Science